How revenue recognition, PCA and FAE work

 Master revenue recognition with Fincome.
 Learn how to manage PCA and FAE amounts for accurate and compliant accounting.

-To calculate the revenue recognized over a given period (a month, a quarter, a year), as well as the amounts of Deferred Income (PCA) and Accrued Revenue (FAE) at the end of that period, we first calculate separately the individual contributions of each invoice line to these different elements before aggregating them.
+To calculate the revenue recognized over a given period (a month, a quarter, a year), as well as the amounts of Unearned Revenue (PCA) and Accrued Income (FAE) at the end of that period, we first separately calculate the individual contributions of each invoice line to these different items before aggregating them.

 1. Definition of revenue recognition